Path Planning for Aerial Relays via Probabilistic Roadmaps: Path Planning for a Static UE

-\blt[summary] This procedure, which is based on the distance to CPs in $ \trajectorywpsvalid $, ensures that many of the sampled CPs lie close to the tentative path while others may be farther away, thereby increasing the chances for finding near-optimal paths. \end{bullets}
+\blt[summary] This procedure, which is based on the distance to CPs in $ \trajectorywpsvalid $, ensures that many of the sampled CPs lie close to the tentative path while others may be farther away, thereby increasing the chances for finding nearly optimal paths. \end{bullets}